Missing Data Imputation using Optimal Transport: Introduction

-We argue in this work that the optimal transport (OT) toolbox consitutes a natural, sound and straightforward alternative.
-Indeed, optimal transport provides geometrically meaningful distances to compare discrete distributions in various spaces (namely data).
+We argue in this work that the optimal transport (OT) toolbox constitutes a natural, sound and straightforward alternative.
+Indeed, optimal transport provides geometrically meaningful distances to compare discrete distributions, and therefore data.
 Furthermore, thanks to recent computational advances grounded on regularization~\citep{cuturi2013sinkhorn}, OT-based divergences can be computed in a scalable and differentiable way~\citep{peyre2019computational}.
-Those advances have allowed to successfully use OT as a loss function in many applications, including among others multi-label classification~\citep{frogner2015learning}, inference of pathways~\cite{schiebinger2019optimal} and generative modeling~\citep{arjovsky2017wgan,genevay18a,salimans2018improving}.
+Those advances have allowed to successfully use OT as a loss function in many applications, including multi-label classification~\citep{frogner2015learning}, inference of pathways~\cite{schiebinger2019optimal} and generative modeling~\citep{arjovsky2017wgan,genevay18a,salimans2018improving}.
 Considering the similarities between generative modeling and missing data imputation, it is therefore quite natural to use OT as a loss for the latter.